herrBeesch/riakcsnode_flavour/README.md

 `YOUR_ADMIN_SECRET` to the secret of your admin user

-update the `/usr/jails/flavours/riakcsnode/etc/resolv.conf` with your setting or just copy the resolv.conf of the host
+update the `/usr/jails/flavours/riakcsnode/etc/resolv.conf` with your setting

+or just copy the resolv.conf of the host

 `cp /etc/resolv.conf /usr/jails/flavours/riakcsnode/etc/resolv.conf`

+you also can use the install.sh script which does the above for you

+`install.sh -k admin_key -s admin secret -i stanchion_ip`

 create your jail using this flavour (use your jailname and your ip)